 The Optimizer provides different approaches listed below.

-- Only predictand values: Does not process a performance score, but processes the AM and save the analog values into a file.
+Only predictand values: Does not process a skill score, but processes the AM and save the analog values into a file.

-- Only analog dates (and criteria): Does not process a performance score, neither assign predictand values to the analog dates.
+Only analog dates (and criteria): Does not process a skill score, neither assign predictand values to the analog dates.
 It only saves the analog dates identified by the defined AM into a file.